Provost's Senior Staff

 James Paul Holloway

-As Vice Provost for Global and Engaged Education, James is focused on the ways in which the U-M engages the world through both scholarship and education.
+As Vice Provost for Global Engagement and Interdisciplinary Academic Affairs, Holloway is focused on the ways in which the U-M engages the world through both scholarship and education.
 One goal is to encourage a global perspective in our scholarship and in its impact, and to simplify for our faculty and students the task of creating this global outlook.
 A second goal is to facilitate the development of a broad set of platforms – both domestically and internationally – for experiential learning accessible to all students at this large university.

 “One of the things we're doing is pushing for our students to have authentic experiences where they can take what they've learned in the classroom and really internalize it,” he says.
 “Experiences where they can use their knowledge and skills in a deep, complicated way, can reflect on it, and generalize lessons to new situations.
 Everything from student civic engagement, to undergraduate research, to traveling abroad, provides opportunities for our students to build greater wisdom on top of their classroom knowledge.
 The challenge we must conquer is to do this effectively at large scale.”

 Holloway’s research has focused on the computational modeling of radiation interactions with matter, and related problems in inverse problems and plasma tomography.
 He served as co-PI on the University of Michigan’s CRASH center, and led the centers uncertainty quantification program.
 He has served as reviewer for many journals and programs, and served as Editor of the journal Transport Theory and Statistical Physics.
 He has also undertaken research in engineering education, including studying student identity and gender in the engineering classroom.
 Holloway has taught large first year classes and specialized graduate level courses, and much in between.
 Currently he is teaching ENGR 260, Engineering Across Cultures, in the College of Engineering.